valueflows/valuenetwork/README.rst

 See `docs <https://github.com/FreedomCoop/valuenetwork/tree/master/docs>`_ for developer installation instructions.

+The graphql API is being developed in conjunction with the React UI in the rea-app repository here.
+It uses the `ValueFlows <https://valueflo.ws>`_ vocabulary.

 The valueaccounting app could be split out and used in other Django projects.